 Calling Homemakers and busy Moms.
-Learn about 50+ fresh and clever ideas in this epic Evernote guide.
+Learn about fresh and clever ideas in this epic Evernote guide.
 Get your whole family life organized using Evernote.
+Download the free Evernote for Moms Guide with 50+ fresh ideas to streamline mom life.

 Mom life can be busy, packed with responsibilities, ever-growing to-do-lists and high expectations from everyone around you!
 Put in some dreams you might want to pursue or much-needed breaks from all the noise and what you get is the everyday overwhelm that all moms feel at times.

 You feel trapped in a mind-dulling grind of mundane tasks.
-And yet, you want to be the mom with the organized home, and happy children, working to pursue a dream, planning that awesome vacation, and never forgetting a birthday.
+And yet, you want to be the mom with the organized home, and happy children, working to pursue a dream, planning that awesome vacation, and never forgetting a birthday or mother’s day.

 How to make over Your Whole Life using free Evernote